team20/team20.github.io/command_timers.md

 	@Override
 	public void execute() {
+		// Start doing something
+		mechanism.run()
 		// This checks how much time has passed since the command started,
-		// and if it's over 1000 milliseconds, we run the mechanism if (Duration.between(m_startTime, Instant.now()).toMillis() >= 1000) {
+		// and if it's over 1000 milliseconds, we do something else if (Duration.between(m_startTime, Instant.now()).toMillis() >= 1000) {
-			// Run the mechanism
+			// Do something else
 		}
 	}